 I live in an area where moisture is a year-round issue for me.
 I have had to dehumidify my home several times and have tried out different models and brands of whole-house dehumidifiers; some worked great, while others didn’t quite cut it.

-Through these experiences, I have been able to put together certain qualities that the best ducted whole house dehumidifier must possess.
+Through these experiences, I have put together certain qualities that the best ducted whole-house dehumidifier must possess.

 My Top Pick

-In this ducted whole house dehumidifier review, I have taken time out to test and review four of the best ducted dehumidifiers for your home.
+In this ducted whole house dehumidifier review, I have taken time to test and review four of the best-ducted dehumidifiers for your home.
 While each of the models has its pros and cons, the one I can most recommend is the Aprilaire 1970XL pro.

 It was a tough challenge to decide on a top pick.
 All the products I ended up reviewing were Aprilaire whole-house dehumidifiers.
-Being the best brand on the market for this type of product, it wasn’t really a surprise.
+Being the best brand on the market for this product type, it wasn’t a surprise.

-I finally decided on the 1970XL Pro as it really stood out for its raw dehumidification power, and even before I started using it, I got a sense of its ruggedness that is sure to last years and seasons of constant work.
+I finally decided on the 1970XL Pro, which stood out for its raw dehumidification power.
+Even before I started using it, I understood its ruggedness that would last years and seasons of constant work.

 I don’t want to dwell on the Aprilaire 1970XL pro for too long (as awesome as it is!); if you scroll down the page, you’ll find my more in-depth review of this great product.
-However, if you are in a hurry and just want to know which is the best ducted whole house dehumidifier, then I recommend you go with the 1970XL Pro.
+However, if you are in a hurry and just want to know the best-ducted whole-house dehumidifier, I recommend you go with the 1970XL Pro.

 But, really, I’d suggest taking a few minutes to read my reviews of all the products before making a decision, as each one has something different to offer.